Kerry Armstrong: Australian return

 In 1987, Armstrong returned to Australia upon the death of her grandmother.
 In the early 1990s, she resumed acting in Australian television series, including Police Rescue, Ocean Girl, Come In Spinner, All Together Now and Halfway Across the Galaxy and Turn Left.
 In 1991 Armstrong was nominated for an AFI award for Best Actress for her role in the film Hunting which was released by Paramount in the U.S.

 In 1998, Armstrong was offered the role of Heather Jelly in the television series SeaChange, the ever-devoted but long-suffering wife of corrupt local mayor Bob (John Howard).
 The role won her critical acclaim and garnered several awards.
-When SeaChange ended in 2000, Armstrong continued on with her theatre work and also appeared in Lantana, the award-winning Ray Lawrence film also starring Anthony LaPaglia, Barbara Hershey, Geoffrey Rush, Glenn Robbins and Vince Colosimo.

-Armstrong won the Inside Film (IF) Award, Film Critics Circle of Australia Award and the AFI Award for her Lantana performance.
+When SeaChange ended in 2000, Armstrong continued on with her theatre work and also appeared in the film Lantana, directed by Ray Lawrence amd also starring Anthony LaPaglia, Barbara Hershey, Geoffrey Rush, Glenn Robbins, and Vince Colosimo.
+Armstrong won the Inside Film (IF) Award, Film Critics Circle of Australia Award, and the AFI Award for her Lantana performance.
 In the same year she won another AFI award, for the final season of SeaChange, making her the second actress to win two AFI awards in one year.
-The first had been Sacha Horler for her 1998 Lead Role in Praise and 1999 Supporting Role in Soft Fruit awarded in 1999.

 In 2002, Armstrong joined the cast of medico-legal drama MDA on ABC alongside Jason Donovan and Shane Bourne.
 However, she left the series at the end of its second season.
 In the series her character, Dr Ella Davis, left the firm that was the focus of the show.
 After MDA, Armstrong appeared in films One Perfect Day, Oyster Farmer, Virus, Car Pool and Razzle Dazzle.
-On 10 May 2008 ABC-TV started screening a six-part series Bed of Roses with Armstrong in the lead role as Louisa Atherton.
+On 10 May 2008 ABC TV started screening a six-part series called Bed of Roses, with Armstrong in the lead role as Louisa Atherton.
 In 2008 she appeared in the film Reservations.
-In 2010, Bed of Roses returned for a second season on the ABC followed by a third and final season in 2011.
-In the same year she starred in the short film, The Forgotten Men, alongside Jack Thompson and Gyton Grantley.
-2016 sees Armstrong return to Australian screens in the series The Wrong Girl for Network Ten.
+In 2010, Bed of Roses returned for a second season on the ABC, followed by a third and final season in 2011.
+In the same year she starred in the short film The Forgotten Men, alongside Jack Thompson and Gyton Grantley.

-Author
+2016 saw Armstrong return to Australian screens in the series The Wrong Girl for Network Ten.

+In 2024, Armstrong was announced as part of the cast for the Stan Christmas movie Nugget Is Dead?: A Christmas Story.

+Writing

-Armstrong wrote a self-help book, The Circles, released on 1 November 2003.
+Armstrong wrote a self-help book, The Circles, published on 1 November 2003.
 She described the book as a practical exercise in empowering people.
-In May 2008, Armstrong told the Herald Sun the book's US publisher, Beyond Words, had received a call from a large book club in the US which wanted 21,000 copies of the book.

-Her second book, Fool on the Hill, released in March 2006, is about the nature of personality.
+Her second book, Fool on the Hill, published in March 2006, is about the nature of personality.

 A travel guide, Newcomer's Handbook for New York City was co-edited with Belden Merims in 1996.